There are several ways to check the make and model of your RAM sticks for both plugged-in and unplugged RAM sticks.

 - Memory Type

-For the complete list of strings, Windows has a comprehensive article on it: Win32_PhysicalMemory class.
+Windows has a comprehensive article on the complete list of strings: Win32_PhysicalMemory class.

 Also Read: Will DDR5 RAM Work on DDR4 Motherboard?